alexandrezlima/documentations/docs/lockon.md

     === ":material-table: `BPC_TargetReticleOverride component`"
         --8<-- "docs/codes/lock-on/target-reticle-variables-table.txt"

+## Integration with external projects
+LTS is very flexible.
+It can be used in many types of projects.
+One of the most popular project, the Advanced Locomotion System, is fully compatible with LTS.
+You can check how to integrate both in this video (coming very soon).

 ## Previous versions
 * [Version 3.0 documentation | :material-unreal: 4.24-4.25](https://sites.google.com/view/lockontargetingsystem)
 * [Version 2.0 documentation | :material-unreal: 4.17-4.23](https://sites.google.com/view/lockontargetingsystem#h.zba6c1gskubb)